engtuncay/engtuncay.github.io/java/java-art-a-guide-to-jdbi.md

 Then, on an Update we have all the binding methods that we have in a Query, so section 6. applies for updates as well.

-Statements are executed when we call, surprise, execute:
+Statements are executed when we call, surprise, *execute*:

 ```java
 int rows = update.execute();